Agentic-Insights/dotcontext/.context/index.md

 - **Context Generator**: Creates new context files and directories
 - **Context Linter**: Checks for best practices and potential improvements

+See the [architecture diagram](diagrams/architecture.mmd) for a visual representation of how the MCP server exposes tools that interact with the core components.
+The Context Manager acts as a central coordinator, leveraging the Validator and Linter as needed.

 ## Development Roadmap

 1. Initial CLI setup with basic commands